vietvuong1994/react-native-vimeo/README.md

+This fork replaces WebView import from react-native with react-native-webview

 # React Native Vimeo Player

 It is easy enough to embed Vimeo videos in your React Native app using a standard